Tamamutu: Second expedition to Rotorua

-Meanwhile, Tamamutu and his war party had reached Rotorua.
-As he was getting the party ready for battle he uttered the whakatauki (proverb), "Strip away the sapwood (taitea), strip away the sapwood, so that the heartwood (taikākā) stands firm."
+Te Roro-o-te-rangi's brother Tunohopu had allied with Ngāti Rangiwewehi and attacked Ngāti Kea Ngāti Tuarā, so Tamamutu returned with another war party.
+As Tamamutu was getting the party ready for battle he uttered the whakatauki (proverb), "Strip away the sapwood (taitea), strip away the sapwood, so that the heartwood (taikākā) stands firm."
 Ostensibly this refers to the timber of the tōtara tree, whose sapwood decays quickly while its heartwood remains solid, but Te Rangi-pātōtō realised that he was saying that Tamamutu, as principal chief should stay still, while he should advance, so he headed off to the northwest coast of Lake Rotorua and attacked the villages of Te Awahou, Weriweri, and Puhirua, quickly seizing them.
-He also attacked Ohinemutu village on Kawaha Point, which was practically undefended.
-The chief Tunohopu fled to a nearby cave, Te Ana o Tunohopu, but in the rush his youngest son, Taioperua, was left behind and captured by Te Rangi-pātōtō.

-Meanwhile, Tamamutu attacked Pukeroa (modern Rotorua city), but he was unable to take it until Te Rangi-pātōtō returned to help him.
+According to Arawa sources, Te Roro-o-te-rangi gathered his forces on Mokoia and landed at Motutara, but the tohunga with the war party had premonitions of defeat and Te Roro-o-te-rangi's troops began to desert.
+When Tamamutu attacked, the entire army fled, leaving Te Roro-o-te-rangi and his brother Te Kata alone, to be captured by Tamamutu.
+According to Tūwharetoa sources, Tamamutu attacked Pukeroa (modern Rotorua city), but he was unable to take it until Te Rangi-pātōtō returned to help him.
 When they captured Pukeroa, Tamamutu captured Te Roro-o-te-rangi and seized the pounamu tiki called Te Ngako, as compensation for the cloak.
 As of 1959, this tiki was still in the possession of Tamamutu’s descendant, Ngarimu Haare.

+Meanwhile, Tūwharetoa forces advanced on Ohinemutu village on Tunohopu's base at Kawaha Point, which was left practically undefended.
+Tunohopu fled to a nearby cave, Te Ana o Tunohopu, but in the rush his youngest son, Taioperua, was left behind and captured by Te Rangi-pātōtō.
+This victory was called the Battle of Tahorakurupeti.

 War with Werewere

-Tamamutu and Te Rangi-pātōtō now returned to Hipa-patua, where they found that their canoes had all been destroyed.
-Furious at this, they went by land to Werewere's village, Papohatu, on Lake Rotongaio, but were unable to capture it.
+Tamamutu and Te Rangi-pātōtō went by land to Werewere's village, Papohatu, on Lake Rotongaio to get revenge for his destruction of the canoes, but were unable to capture it.
 They cooked Te Roro-o-te-rangi in the oven, Umukuri, buried him on the western shore of the lake, at Motu-hinahina, and departed.
 When they returned to attack Papohatu once more they found that Werewere had abandoned the village for Motu-o-ruru near Te Pohue.

 Around a year later, Werewere gathered a war party from Heretaunga (western Hawke's Bay Region), along with his son Te Teko and Te Turuki.
 They advanced to Runanga and split.
 One party, led by Te Teko went to northern Taupō and captured Wharewaka in the Battle of Manuka-ka-ruia and then Te Karaka in the Battle of Kari-tuwhenua.
 Werewere and Te Turuki's party headed south and captured Te Koropupu.
 They did not encounter Tamamutu, who was on Motutaiko Island.
 According to Hoeta Te Hata, this meant that he was unaware of Werewere’s attack.
 According to John Te Herekiekie Grace, he was hiding from Werewere’s forces.